Sunset view of Barranquilla Colombia

 Barranquilla is the city of music and dance and attending concerts ranks among the top things to do in Barranquilla.
 Interesting addresses include the Aduana Piano Bar in the Center and La Casa de la Cumbia in the El Prado neighborhood which hosts live music covering many different Colombian genres (Cumbia, Vallenato, Salsa, etc.).
 Check out @killacultural on Instagram for upcoming events (in Spanish).

-Remember that in Colombia, it is always advisable to take a pre-booked taxi or Uber when you go out at night.
+Remember that in Colombia, it is always advisable to take a pre-booked transport when you go out at night.
 It’s both cheap and safe, and it’s the standard way Colombians move around at night.
+(More information below.)

 9. Go Salsa Dancing in Barranquilla